Azure/azure-sdk-for-js/documentation/writing_tests.md

 export default inputs;
 ```

-The file `rollup.base.config.js` that should exist in the same directory, loads the plugins that these configuration needs, then exports functions to generate both configurations (for Node and for the browsers), according to how they're invoked from `rollup.config.js`.
+In the same directory, the file `rollup.base.config.js` will load the plugins that these configurations need, then export functions that generate both configurations according to how they're invoked from `rollup.config.js`.
 The summarized structure of a `rollup.base.config.js` can be seen below:

 ```ts
 import nodeResolve from "@rollup/plugin-node-resolve";